mcyork/pi-bridge/docs/fix-ssh-keys.md

 # Fix SSH Keys Script

 > **Note:** This is a legacy bash script.
-If you've installed pi-bridge via pip, use the built-in command instead:
+If you've installed pi-shell via pip, use the built-in command instead:
 > ```bash
-> pi-bridge check-ssh
+> pi-shell check-ssh
 > ```
 > The built-in command works with the new config system and is cross-platform.